Werner Teske: Defection plans and trial

 In the mid-1970s, Teske began to question the political system in East Germany, and planned to defect to West Germany, with the intention of using highly sensitive Stasi information and materials as an "entrance fee".
 He put aside money for this purpose, around 20,000 Deutsche mark and a similar amount of East German marks.
 However, in 1979 the Stasi tightened its internal security measures following the defection of Werner Stiller, a Stasi Oberleutnant (first lieutenant) who fled to West Germany carrying sensitive information.
 In September 1980, Teske was arrested when irregularities in his work came to attention of the Stasi after he had failed to turn up to an appointment when he had been drunk at home.
 A cache of stolen documents was found in his work safe.
 Later, his previous embezzlement of operating money from his Stasi division was uncovered, and another cache of documents was found stashed in his apartment.

 Teske was tried at the 1st Military Criminal Division of the Supreme Court of East Germany.
 He was accused of "planned treason", and was found guilty of charges of espionage, desertion, and an illegal border crossing.
-Despite the defence counsel's argument that the defection had never occurred and no information had reached the West, Teske received the maximum sentence and was sentenced to death after a one-day trial on 11 June 1981.
-The severity of Teske's sentence might have been a reaction to Werner Stiller's defection to the West two years earlier, and the attempted defections both of Teske and fellow Stasi officer Gert Trebeljahr, who was also executed, have been linked to Stiller's as copycat crimes.
+Despite the defence counsel's argument that the defection had never occurred and no information had reached the West, Teske received the maximum sentence and was sentenced to death after a one-day trial on 11 June 1981 before a three-judge panel of Stasi officers.
+The severity of Teske's sentence might have been a reaction to Werner Stiller's defection to the West two years earlier, and the attempted defections both of Teske and fellow Stasi officer Gert Trebeljahr, who was executed in 1979, have been linked to Stiller's as copycat crimes.
 Stiller himself stated in 1992 that Teske would likely have received a life sentence instead of being executed had his own defection not occurred.